hedgertronic/pulse-throw/README.md

 ## Installation

-The `pulse` module can be installed via pip:
+The `pulse_throw` module can be installed via pip:

 `pip install pulse-throw`